jlswall/aqfig/vers_0.9/aqfig/cran-comments.md

   on.exit(par(oldpar)) # code line i + 1

-* Calls to par() and dev.new() in the documentation examples have been removed to allow users to exercise their own preferences as when dispalying the example graphs.
+* Calls to par() and dev.new() in the documentation examples have been removed to allow users to exercise their own preferences as when displaying the example graphs.

 * In a previous submission, I fixed the \link{} targets to include a reference